-Negative data may be reported in for these target pests only when surveyed for by the Approved Method for Pest Surveillance.
+Negative data may be reported for these target pests only when using the identification method listed in the Approved Methods for Pest Surveillance.
 For most pathogens, surveys will be conducted visually by looking for characteristic symptoms (an indication of disease by reaction of the host, e.g. canker, leaf spot, wilt, etc.) and/or signs (indication of disease from direct observation of a pathogen or its parts).
 When more than one survey method is listed, all methods can be used depending on the type of survey.
 The methods, however, are listed in order from most preferred to least preferred.
-Please see detailed survey information by clicking on the target species' datasheet on the main table.
+Please see detailed survey information by clicking on the target species' datasheet on the main table of the Approved Methods for Pest Surveillance.